 Almost all Outer Banks campgrounds have spots for both tents and RVs.
 (Very few, like OBX Campground, are RV only.)
 It's easy to find tent and RV sites in the Outer Banks that come with hookups for water and electricity — as well as RV sites with full hookups (water, electricity, and sewer service) — but not all campgrounds offer these utilities.
 More rustic properties might only have nonelectric sites for tents and RVs; the NPS-managed Ocracoke, Frisco, and Cape Point campgrounds fall into this bucket.

-It’s entirely possible to experience camping in the Outer Banks without pitching a tent or owning an RV.
-Many campgrounds have rental cabins, cottages, or RVs permanently parked on-site as accommodation options.
-Cape Hatteras KOA Resort even has a large modern beach house separated into apartment-like rental suites, each with a kitchen and balcony.
+It's entirely possible to experience camping in the Outer Banks without pitching a tent or owning an RV.
+Many campgrounds have rental cabins, cottages, permanently parked RVs, or — in the case of Cape Hatteras KOA Resort — beach house suites as accommodation options.

-More than two dozen campgrounds operate during the summer (fewer in the off-season) and every one of them is distinct.
-For campers who want little more than a patch of land to call their own, there are simple facilities with few to no frills — the beachfront Frisco Campground without hot water or electricity is one such option.
+More than two dozen campgrounds operate during the summer (fewer in the off season), and every one of them is distinct.
+For campers who want little more than a patch of land to call their own, there are simple facilities with few to no frills — the beachfront Frisco Campground, without hot water or electricity, is one such option.
 Those looking for more bells and whistles can opt for a more resort-like compound, complete with full-utility sites and amenities like pools, game rooms, tennis courts, and general stores.
-(Features may be limited this year due to COVID-19.)

 Permits are not required for camping in the Outer Banks, but you must stay in official campgrounds that are either privately owned or managed by the National Park Service.
 Oceanfront camping means behind the barrier dunes; camping on the beach itself is not allowed.
 The one exception to this rule is the very rustic, very under-the-radar Portsmouth Island, an undeveloped paradise accessible only by boat.
 There, you can pitch a tent right on the beach and sleep under the stars.